Top 20 Real-Time Project Ideas for Beginners

 Around 2 weeks

-This project analyzes live server logs to identify patterns and detect potential problems like failed requests or security breaches.
-It supports logs from up to 20 servers simultaneously and processes data in real-time, which highlights anomalies within 2 seconds of detection.
-The system can visualize log trends using charts.
+This real-time project idea focuses on analyzing live server logs to detect patterns and identify issues like failed requests or security breaches.
+It processes logs from up to 20 servers simultaneously and detects anomalies within 2 seconds.

 Ideal for beginners and mid-level developers wanting to learn log analysis and real-time data processing.